Chapter 19 : Love rule #18

 “Oof!
 Watch it, Rosie!” he gasped, tripping over.
 Our presence announced, both Mum and the smiling receptionist turned their heads to us.

-“Welcome, Mr Weasley, Miss Weasley,” a new, almost slimy voice said, and I looked up to see a healer entering from one of the many doorways leading to reception.
+“Welcome, Mr Weasley, Miss Weasley,” a new voice said, and I looked up to see a healer entering from one of the many doorways leading to reception.
 “I’m Hr.
 Trumpleton and I’ll be looking after Miss Weasley during her time at St Mungo’s.”

 Mum strode forward, ever domineering, and shook the healer’s hand.
 I felt a twinge of annoyance and forced it down.
 She’s only trying to help, Rose.